european-lisp-symposium/els-web/README.md

 * `:logo` A link to the logo image of the sponsor.
 The logo should be no bigger than 256px², should be hosted locally, and ideally should be a vector graphics image.

 ### Fields for Registration
-The registration definition is a bit more complicated.
-Each registration has options of its own, and then a set of "SKUs", which are the available variants of the registration.
-See the section below for fields available to each SKU.

-* `kind` A string allowing you to define different sets of registrations.
-Typically this is for distinguishing early birds and late joiners.
-* `status` Either `:active` or `:inactive`, denoting whether this registration is still open.
-* `:id` The id of the product used in Stripe.
-This is automatically generated.
-* `:name` The publicly visible name of the product in Stripe.
-This is automatically generated.
-* `:caption` An short description of the product in Stripe.
-* `:deactivate-on` An optional date on which the product is automatically deactivated by Stripe.
-* `:description` An optional description of the product in Stripe.
-* `:images` An optional list of URLs to images for the product used in Stripe.
-* `:metadata` An optional alist of metadata for use in Stripe.
-* `:url` An optional string of an URL for use in Stripe.

-Note that defining the registration will only update the internal database used by ELS-web.
-The remote Stripe servers are not automatically updated, as that would incur contacting the API every time you load the system.
-Instead, you need to manually notify the Stripe API of changes to the registration definition by using `update-edition-registration`.

-#### Fields for Registration SKUs
-Each SKU in a registration requires a name, followed by a set of options.
-The name should describe the type of registration possible as a string.
+The registration definition is composed of a number of items.
+Each item has the following structure: a type, a name, and attributes.
+The type should be either `:kind` for primary registration types, and `:option` for optional features attendees can request.
+The name should uniquely identify the item in the list.
+The following attributes can also be specified:

-* `:price` The price of the product in €.
-If you need cents, use a float or ratio.
+* `:price` The price of the item in €.
+If you need cents, use a float.
+Defaults to `0`.
-* `:id` The id of the SKU used in Stripe.
-This is automatically generated.
-* `:status` Either `:active` or `:inactive`, denoting whether this SKU is still available.
-Defaults to the same as the product.
-* `:image` An optional URL to an image for use in Stripe.
-* `:metadata` An optional alist of metadata for use in Stripe.
+* `:status` Should be `:active` if one can buy the item, and `:inactive` if not.
+Useful for managing early-bird items.
+Defaults to the status of the entire registration block.
+* `:description` A textual description of the item, explaining it in more detail.

+Once registrations are closed, you should set the entire registration block to `:inactive`.

 ## Extracting the Data
 The data can be easily retrieved through the `query` function that does some light matching.
 The filter argument can be of the following structure: